openhsi/docs/CONTRIBUTING.md

 ## Documentation

-Docs are automatically created from the notebooks in the nbs folder.
+Docs are automatically created from the notebooks.
 The terminal command is
 ```
 make docs
 ```